envygeeks/jekyll-docker/README.md

 You can install system packages by providing a file named `.apk` with one package per line.
 If you need to find out what the package names are for a given command you wish to use you can visit <https://pkgs.alpinelinux.org>. ***We provide many dependencies for most Ruby stuff by default for `builder` and standard images.
 This includes `ruby-dev`, `xml`, `xslt`, `git` and other stuff that most Ruby packages might need.***

+## Credits

+This Docker image is inspired by and builds on functionality in <https://github.com/envygeeks/jekyll-docker>, with both feature and version improvements.

 ## Sponsorship

 If this project helps you, you can offer me a cup of coffee ☕️ :-)